 For us to be able to detect the drop in emissions caused by the pandemic it needs to be large enough to stand out from natural CO2 variability caused by how plants and soils respond to seasonal and annual variations of temperature, humidity, soil moisture, etc. CO2 increases everywhere in the atmosphere but super-imposed on that are seasonal cycles.
 After removal of the long-term increasing trend at each site one is left with a seasonal cycle caused primarily by seasonal photosynthesis and respiration of ecosystems on land.
 The three figures below show the 10-year average seasonal cycle, and the year-to-year variations.
-These natural variations are large, and so far the "missing" emissions do not stand out.
-Here is an example: If emissions are lower by as much as 25%, then we would expect the monthly mean CO2 for March at Mauna Loa to be lowered by about 0.2 ppm, and again in April by another 0.2 ppm, etc. Thus, when we compare the average seasonal cycle of many years, we would expect a difference to accumulate after a number of months.
+These natural variations are large, and so far the "missing" emissions have not stood out.
+Here is an example: If emissions are lower by as much as 25%, then we would expect the monthly mean CO2 for March at Mauna Loa to be lowered by about 0.2 ppm, and again in April by another 0.2 ppm, etc. Thus, when we compare the average seasonal cycle of many years we would expect a difference to accumulate after a number of months.
 The International Energy Agency expects global CO2 emissions to drop by 8% this year.
 Clearly, we cannot see a global effect like that in less than a year.
 In addition, the fires are producing CO2 at perhaps a similar rate as the modest lowering of emissions resulting from the pandemic.
 It does look like CO2 continues to increase at almost the same rate, which illustrates that we need to make aggressive investments in renewable energy sources to tackle our global heating emergency.

 In April 2020, the Global Monitoring Laboratory launched a series of aerial sampling flights over major East Coast metropolitan areas, repeating an experiment conducted two years ago, to assess the impact of coronavirus response on air quality and greenhouse gas emissions.